+No, we do not lose our status or our healthcare after treaty.
 We will continue to be eligible for all programs and services (including health care, social services and education) available to Aboriginal people and we will continue to be "Status Indians" for these purposes.
 We Wai Kai has the opportunity to enhance health and education by developing programs for these important services.

 Yes.
 The structure of treaty government will be developed based on the Constitution that We Wai Kai people build.
 We will vote on our Constitution and it will form the bases of our government and laws.
 After treaty, the band will no longer exist.
 There will be a transition period during which the Chief and Council will form the government.
 After the transition period, the new government will be elected based on the Constitution.

 Accountability requires the participation of citizens.
 Citizens have an obligation to inform themselves and to question their government.
 In the draft Constitution being developed there will be requirements for laws and policies in place to ensure the We Wai Kai Government is held accountable, but this will only happen if you exercise your rights as citizens.